jleung7158/WageGauge/journals/james.md

 We planned out how to start the topics endpoint, as well as how to implement our auth in the back/front-end.

 For aha! moments, while I was trying out state control with redux things kind of just clicked, and I realized how the global state was handled.
 Made code a LOT cleaner IMO.

+5/24/23
+Today I worked on fine-tuning my page.
+I also connected more framework so that my figures grab the salary data from the employee models.

+As a group, we're finishing up whatever wasn't done with from yesterday.
+I plan on trying to add MongoDB to our app.
+We plan on using it to store our topics and comments.

+For aha! moments, it was pretty fun messing with RTK Query to grab things from a third party API.